 At ONCORE, we received some pro bono advice on EIS from the accountancy/consulting outfit, BDO (via Carbon Leapfrog).
-Drawing on a standard letter prepared by BDO, we applied for EIS advance assurance with quite a detailed cover letter, available in my resource library by way of example.
+Drawing on a standard letter prepared by BDO, we applied for EIS advance assurance with quite a detailed cover letter.
 We applied on 3 June 2011 and received notification of advance assurance on 21 June 2011.

 other advice and support